afearbm/new-relic-plugins/mongodb/README.md

 ## System Requirements

-The MongoDB plugin collects data by .......
+The MongoDB plugin collects data by connecting to the Java MongoDB Driver.
 Before installing and configuring the plugin, ensure your system meets the following requirements:

 **New Relic Requirements**